Frequently asked questions for anyone speaking at an RCOG event

-- If your slide includes a table, try to arrange that it has no more than three columns and three rows.
+- If your slide includes a table, try to arrange that it has no more than 3 columns and 3 rows.

 How does your lecture fit in the context of the rest of the presentations in the meeting?

 - If you think your topic is likely to be controversial, please email the lecturers relevant to your presentation to see if what you both will say is likely to be compatible.
 If not, then this difference of opinion should be discussed within each presentation.
-Speaker and chair contact details can be obtained from the Conference Office.
+Speaker and chair contact details can be obtained from the Events team at email@example.com.

 - The College is very keen that ethical issues are covered in your talk, if relevant.